ResearchComputing/Documentation/Logging-In.md

     * Under “Host Name (or IP address)”, enter `login.rc.colorado.edu`.
 Select “SSH” as the connection type.
 Click on “Open”.
 2. Enter your Identikey in response to the “login as” prompt
 3. When prompted to enter your password:
-    * If you are logging in using Duo Push, type your Identikey password.
-For example, if your Identikey password is 123, type `123`.
-Press enter.
+    * If you are logging in using Duo Push, simply type your Identikey password.
 You will then receive an authentication request from the Duo app on your phone.
 Approve the request.
     * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be [found here](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Logging-in-with-Duo).
     * Note that as a security feature, PuTTY does not display any text while you type your password Login screen for putty